Standout How To

 Let's transform that mono-typed, monochrome string into a richer and more useful UI.
 Borrowing from web apps setup, we keep the content in a template file, and we define styles in a stylesheet file.

-See Rendering System for full styling documentation.
+See Styling System for full styling documentation.

 8.1 Create the stylesheet